What to Wear to a Black-Tie Event: 6 Rules If You Have No Idea Where to Start

 (Image credit: @emilisindlev)

-Style Notes: Just as black-tie doesn't have to equal a dress, it does not dictate wearing black.
-"Colour and print work too.
-Don't be afraid to go bold," says Bradford.
-Though, if you're not sure about pulling off a bold shade, then Bradford suggests, "Let your bright dress have its moment in the spotlight—the accessories are there to support and elevate it, so it's wise to think along simpler lines."
+Though, if you're not sure about pulling off a bold shade, then Bradford suggests letting your bright dress have its moment in the spotlight.
+"The accessories are there to support and elevate it, so it's wise to think along simpler lines."

-5. Black-Tie Dress Code: Don't Forget About Outerwear
+5. Don't Forget About Outerwear

 black-tie-dress-code-240019-1668428047972-main